devcontainers/spec/docs/specs/supporting-tools.md

 ## Visual Studio Code Remote - Containers

-The [**Visual Studio Code Remote - Containers** extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) lets you use a [Docker container](https://docker.com) as a full-featured development environment.
+The [**Visual Studio Code Remote - Containers** extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) lets you use a container as a full-featured development environment.
 It allows you to open any folder inside (or mounted into) a container and take advantage of Visual Studio Code's full feature set.
 There is more information in the Remote - Containers [documentation](https://code.visualstudio.com/docs/remote/containers).

 > **Tip:** If you've already built a container and connected to it, be sure to run **Remote-Containers: Rebuild Container** from the Command Palette (`kbstyle(F1)`) to pick up any changes you make.